T-v-Engeland/Aspect-based-Few-shot/README.md

 We do NOT claim the ownership of the original sprite sheets.
 But if you will be using the code in this repo to generate the single frame sprite data, then consider citing the two original open-source projects, and our paper.

 ## Create the dataset
-You need to install python packages [Pillow](https://pillow.readthedocs.io/) and [imageio](https://imageio.github.io) first.
-Using pip should be sufficient.

-Then clone the repo to your working directory.
+Clone the repo to your working directory.
 Then first run

-    python random_character.py
+    python data/Sprites/character_generation.py

-This will create frames/ folder and generate .png files of 1296 unique characters with different actions.
+This will create a folder and generate .png files of 72000 unique characters with different features.
+It will also turn a generate numpy data file .npy

-Then run
+Then run each cell in the python notebook

-    python frame_to_npy.py
+    data/Shapes/Creat_simple.ipynb

-This will read the .png files in frames/, create path npy/, and generate numpy data files .npy.
+This will again create a folder and generate .png files of 3072 unique shapes with different features.
+It will also turn a generate numpy data file .npy

-After that if you don't want to retain the .png files, simply run

-    rm -rf frames/
+## Run training and testing

+The notebook "Training and Testing".ipynb contain the training of the model with the respective experiments